-OMPUTERS equipped with Wi-Fi devices that follow the popular IEEE 802.11 specification [1] employ a decentralised Medium Access Control (MAC) protocol to coordinate their transmissions on the channel.
-By design, this mechanism ensures compliant users connecting to a wireless network receive equal opportunity of access to the medium and in this sense share resources in a fair manner.
+OMPUTERS equipped with WiFi devices that follow , the popular IEEE 802.11 specification [1] employ a decentralised Medium Access Control (MAC) protocol to coordinate their transmissions on the channel.
+By design, this mechanism ensures compliant users connecting to a wireless network receive equal opportunities of accessing the medium and in this sense share resources in a fair manner.
 Each client station, however, operates independently and thus could act more aggressively in order to gain performance benefits, if changes can be made to the protocol behaviour.
 This already occurs in practice when network interface cards are not designed correctly, as reported in [2].
-More critically, it can happen when users selfishly manipulate their channel access parameters to gain a performance advantage (see e.g., [3]).
+More critically, it can happen when users selfishly manipulate their channel access parameters to gain a performance advantage (see e.g. [3]).
 This can cause significant unfairness, with the performance of the users that obey the standard being severely degraded [4], [5].
-For example, consider a real network with two backlogged stations, one of them compliant and the other using a minimum contention window (CW{min}) half that recommended by the 802.11 standard.
+For example, consider a real network with two backlogged stations, one of them compliant and the other using a minimum contention window minimum (CWmin) half that recommended by the 802.11 standard.
 If the network operates with a regular access point (AP), the misbehaving user will transmit on average nearly twice as many frames as the compliant station.
 We illustrate this scenario in Fig. 1 with light bars.
 Also plotted with dark bars is the performance of each client when the AP runs the policing scheme introduced in this paper, demonstrating its effectiveness in penalising misbehaving clients and equalising attempt rates, thereby restoring fairness.

-Such MAC misbehaviours are increasingly of concern as open-source device drivers (e.g., MadWi-fi [6], compatwireless [7], etc.) are becoming prevalent and permit users to modify the protocol rules either from the command line or with basic programming knowledge.
-Looking ahead, the trend is towards introducing still further flexibility, such as versatile architectures that allow changing the MAC operation of commodity hardware, by reprogramming the protocol state machine with the help of simple visual tools [8].
+Such MAC misbehaviours are increasingly of concern as open-source device drivers (e.g. MadWifi [6], compatwireless [7], etc.) are becoming prevalent and permit users to modify the protocol rules either from the command line or with basic programming knowledge.
+Looking ahead, the